M0r13n/pyais/README.md

 Such additional information can then be accessed by the `.wrapper_msg` of every `NMEASentence`.
 This attribute is `None` by default.

+# Communication State

+The ITU documentation provides details regarding the Time-division multiple access (TDMA) synchronization.

+Such details include information used by the slot allocation algorithm (either SOTDMA or ITDMA) including their synchronization state.

+Refer to [readthedocs](https://pyais.readthedocs.io/en/latest/messages.html#communication-state) for more information.

 # AIS tracker

 **pyais** comes with the the ability to collect and maintain the state of individual vessels over time.